-Engaging your Email user base is no longer a game of force feeding them with promotional material.
-By doing so, you risk Unsubscriptions, and even worse, getting reported for Spam by your users.
-To avoid email spam filters, firstly your strategy to pull users towards your communication rather than forcefully push communication out.
+Engaging your email user base is no longer a game of force-feeding them with promotional material.
+By doing so, you risk unsubscriptions, and even worse, getting reported for Spam by your users.
+To avoid email spam filters, firstly your strategy is to pull users towards your communication rather than forcefully push communication out.

-Providing rich, easy to consume content which provides value – be it regarding updating users about offers, or regarding bringing their attention to a new addition to your blog is one way of pulling users towards you.
-To achieve this, getting the Email formula right is necessary.
-It is not a luxury concerning Marketing success, but a necessity.
+Providing rich, easy to consume content that provides value – be it regarding updating users about offers, or regarding bringing their attention to a new addition to your blog is one way of pulling users towards you.
+To achieve this, getting the email formula right is necessary.
+It is not a luxury concerning marketing success, but a necessity.

-As stated above, to avoid email spam filter, your domain reputation is of utmost importance when sending emails.
-ISPs maintain an internal metric to score Senders based on their Email practices, and thereby, decide the fate of their emails.
+As stated above, to avoid email spam filters, your domain reputation is of the utmost importance when sending emails.
+ISPs maintain an internal metric to score Senders based on their email practices, and thereby, decide the fate of their emails.
 The reputation of a sender is calculated using algorithms leveraging millions of data points and hundreds of parameters.